hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 * one which expects its members to work, without updating/modifying any of their internal context.
 Such fuzzer instances can be reused as required within a single or even across multiple such chains.

-This can be used to test input parsing logic of programs to see, that they handle all possible input cases sufficiently robustly.

 CfgFiles